Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Ethnicity Pay Gap Mean hourly rate

 The mean hourly rate is the average hourly wage across the entire organisation, so the mean ethnicity pay gap is a measure of the difference between white/white others mean hourly wage and ethnic minorities mean hourly wage.
-The data demonstrates that there is a difference of £1.16 which is a slight increase from the previous year when it was £0.82.
+The data demonstrates that there is a difference of £0.85 which is a decrease from the previous year when it was £1.16.

-Compared to last year the Ethnicity Pay Gap within the Service remains broadly the same at just over 5%.
-Whilst we will always strive to have no pay gap at all, we continue our efforts with more positive attraction within the communities we serve in order to add to the diversity of our workforce.
+Compared to last year the Ethnicity Pay Gap within the Service has reduced to 4.85% and shows that our efforts with positive attraction within the communities we serve are slowly starting to have an impact, adding to the diversity of our workforce, along with efforts to retain and promote our minority ethnic staff.

 The mean hourly rate: